psacawa/lektprojekt/docs/backend.rst

 .. code-block:: shell

-  python3 manage.py load_corpus assets/spanishdict.sqlite --limit 100
+  DJANGO_DATABASE=test python3 manage.py load_corpus assets/spanishdict.sqlite --limit 100

+Of course you have to create the database and migrate first.
 You can run this command and then run in ``psql``:

 .. code-block:: sql